 Science Fiction & Fantasy Writers of America

 An informational site for writers of every kind.
-Be sure to check out their forums, the AW Water Cooler, which has an insane amount of advice from great people if you're willing to grab a shovel and dig in.
+Be sure to check out the AW Water Cooler, a giant forum community with lots of advice from great people if you're willing to grab a shovel and dig in.

-A publishing industry watchdog group sponsored by the SFWA.
-Essential reading for anyone looking to stay one step ahead of the predators and scam artists looking to exploit hungry writers new to publishing.
+A publishing industry watchdog group sponsored by SFWA.
+The Writer Beware Blog is essential reading for anyone looking to stay one step ahead of the predators and scam artists who exploit hungry writers new to publishing.

 A lesson in writing query letters, via the wholesale (and often hilarious) dismantle of real-world examples.
 Note: all flagellation is completely voluntary.

 A neat tool that lets you see if anyone online is plagiarizing your work.
 Useful for bloggers, writers, and authors alike.

 A catalog of the tricks of the trade for writing fiction.
 Just about every trope you've ever come across in literature, film, or television has a home here.
 Beware!
 This site is a time vortex!

 National Novel Writing Month is an annual writing blitz designed to get writers writing.
 Every November the community springs to life with the goal of writing 50,000 words before the end of the month.
 This is also a great way to meet writers in your local community.

 Free software designed by Simon Hayes, tons of which is geared toward writers.
 My favorite is "Sonar," a submission tracker, which is especially useful in the wake of Duotrope's move to a subscription model.